Why do Conditional or Unsatisfactory Ratings need to be reversed?

 - Other Safety Records (maintenance records)

-*Occasionally, a safety rating can be received without onsite investigation.
-This would happen if you have had too many accidents per miles driven using this formula:
+- Accidents (This would happen if you have had too many accidents per miles driven using the formula below)

 To demonstrate how easily this can happen, let’s take the following example: